BraneShop/BraneShop.github.io/src/templates/dlw-content.md

   <li>~&nbsp;Google&nbsp;Colaboratory</li>
 </ul>

-<p> Venture into AI and deep learning with this three-day workshop.
+<p> Venture into AI and deep learning with this two-day workshop.
 You will
 be taken from the mathematical and theoretical foundations, to building models and neural networks in TensorFlow. </p>